Tight Quantum Lower Bound for Approximate Counting with Quantum States

 \section{Preliminaries}

 We mostly use standard linear-algebraic notation.
+The vector spaces are finite-dimensional complex inner product spaces.
 We use ket-notation for vectors representing quantum states, but generally avoid it.
 We use $A^*$ to denote conjugate operators (transposed and complex-conjugated matrices).
 We use $A\elem[x,y]$ to denote the $(x,y)$-th entry of the matrix $A$.
-For matrices, vectors, and scalars, notation $\oplus$ always stands for direct sum of matrices, and we often treat scalars as $1\times1$-matrices; $\oplus$ also denotes the direct sum of spaces.
-For $P$ a predicate, we use $1_P$ to denote 1 if $P$ is true, and 0 if $P$ is false.
-We use $[n]$ to denote the set $\{1,2,\dots,n\}$.
+Symbol $\oplus$ stands for direct sum of spaces, matrices, or vectors.
+The context should suffice to tell them apart.